 How and what to report

-You can now download the BTP’s new Railway Guardian app to report any form of sexual harassment.
+Also, you can now download the BTP’s new Railway Guardian app to report any form of sexual harassment.

 Useful information to include in a report: